 Yes, you can override the shipping cost for individual listings without creating a different shipping policy.
 When you create the listing, next to the dropdown box where you select the shipping policy, select Edit shipping cost for this listing only.

 You can opt out any time by selecting the Opt out link on the Manage business policies page - opens in new window or tab.
 Your active listings won't be affected, but if you want to make changes to payment, shipping, and return terms, you'll need to do that individually on each future listing.
 You can also opt back in to business policies at any time; the policies you already created will still be there, ready for you to use again.

 This usually means there are large numbers of business policies created in the background already associated with your account, and our automated processes were not able to clean them up.
 Please contact our customer service team for help.

 Yes.
-You should review your business policies and update where necessary.
-We recommend cleaning up your policies to avoid any overlap, so there is only one of each.
+You should review your business policies and update them where necessary.
+We recommend cleaning up your policies to avoid any conflict or duplicate.
 Select Clean up policies on the Manage business policies page.
-You can also opt out of business policies any time by selecting the Opt out link on the Manage business policies page.
-Your active listings won’t be affected, and if you need to make changes to payment, shipping, and return terms, you can do that individually on each future listing.
+You can also opt out of business policies any time by selecting the Opt out link on the same page.
+Your active listings won't be affected.
+If you need to make changes to payment, postage, or return terms in future, you can update listings individually or in bulk.